Crossing random walks and stretched polymers at weak disorder: estimates at weak disorder L2 (Omega) estimates at weak disorder

-\begin{proof}[ {Proof of Lemma~\ref{lem:exists}}] The proof is by the second moment method, and based on $L^2$-estimates at weak disorder as developed in the preceding subsection.
-Let $B_n\subset \cL_0$ be the $d$-dimensional lattice box of side-length $n$,
+\begin{pf} The proof is by the second moment method, and based on $L^2$-esti\-mates at weak disorder as developed in the preceding subsection.
+Let $B_n\subset\cL_0$ be the $d$-dimensional lattice box of side-length $n$,

-By Theorem~\ref{thm:L2}, $\bbE \frs^{\theta_\sfx \go } \equiv 1$.
+By Theorem \ref{thm:L2}, $\bbE\frs^{\theta_{\mathsf x}\go} \equiv1$.
 We claim that the variance

-The conclusion of the Lemma would then follow by Chebychev estimate and a Borel-Cantelli argument.
-Now, the estimates developed in the preceding subsections imply that, under Assumption~(A), the extra attraction stemming from integration of the factors $\cQ^\go$ over intersecting diamonds does not alter the statistical properties of the effective $d$-dimensional random walks $(\underline{\sfX}, \underline{\sfY})$, or, equivalently, of the synchronized random walks $(\underline{\sfU}, \underline{\sfV})$.
-In particular, for any $\sfx, \sfy\in B_n$,
+The conclusion of the lemma would then follow by Chebyshev's estimate and a Borel--Cantelli argument.
+Now, the estimates developed in the preceding subsections imply that, under Assumption \ref{assA}, the extra attraction stemming from integration of the factors $\cQ^\go$ over intersecting diamonds does not alter the statistical properties of the effective $d$-dimensional random walks $(\underline{\sfX}, \underline{\sfY})$, or, equivalently, of the synchronized random walks $(\underline{\sfU}, \underline{\sfV })$.
+In particular, for any ${\mathsf x}, {\mathsf y}\in B_n$,

 Indeed, the second inequality above is straightforward.
-As for the first inequality in~\eqref{eq:xyBoxBound}, proceeding as in the proof of \eqref{eq:RWBoundUV}, we infer that
+As for the first inequality in \eqref{eq:xyBoxBound}, proceeding as in the proof of \eqref{eq:RWBoundUV}, we infer that

 By the strong Markov property and in view of \eqref{eq:Trans},

 and \eqref{eq:xyBoxBound} follows.